Delhi Bank Corp. (OTCMKTS:DWNX) Declares Dividend Increase – $0.75 Per Share

 Delhi Bank Corp.
 (OTCMKTS:DWNX) announced a dividend on Saturday, June 19th, investing.com reports.
-Investors of record on Wednesday, June 30th will be paid a dividend of 0.752 per share on Thursday, July 15th.
+Shareholders of record on Wednesday, June 30th will be paid a dividend of 0.752 per share on Thursday, July 15th.
 This represents a yield of 2.07%.
-The ex-dividend date of this dividend is Tuesday, June 29th.
-This is a boost from Delhi Bank’s previous dividend of $0.75.
+The ex-dividend date is Tuesday, June 29th.
+This is a positive change from Delhi Bank’s previous dividend of $0.75.

 Delhi Bank Company Profile